marcin-wosinek/blog/_posts/2013-10-19-The-angular-way-MeetJs-Summit.md

 * one page app
 * dynamic components of html pages
 * complex forms - fields depending on each other
-* dealing with rest serivices
+* dealing with rest services
-* in short: boring busines panges - on which probably most of us works daily
+* in short: boring business pages - on which probably most of us works daily

 ## Note:
 * point 1 \& 2 makes transition form legacy html page to hip one page apps really smooth:
 * we can start writing new features of legacy system in angular
-* gradully refactor old code onto angular
+* gradually refactor old code onto angular
 * up to removing all jQuery code or even backend rendering

 ## Angular domain
-* admin pages - page edits, managing usert etc.
+* admin pages - page edits, managing user etc.
 * shop carts and checkout pages

 ## Angular domain - NOT